 There are many reasons why a prenuptial agreement may be beneficial.
 A party may have existing assets or wealth that they want to protect, including income.
 A party may anticipate receiving property in the future, such as inheritances or gifts, or they may be in the fortunate position of having multi-generational wealth in their family.
 Beyond the financial affairs, prenuptial agreements can make any eventual divorce process more efficient, less costly, and less time consuming.

 Is a prenup only in place to take care of the couple in case of divorce?
-Or does it help in inheritance issues?
+Or does it help with inheritance issues?

 A prenuptial agreement is only a contract between the parties; as such, it only controls their rights and responsibilities in the event or divorce or, in certain instances, in the event of death of one of the parties during the marriage.
 Prenuptial agreements can and often do make provisions for future property, such as inheritances received during the marriage or other expectancies.

 Can a prenup be discarded if both parties agree they don’t want it anymore?

 Yes.
 Generally speaking, the parties to a contract (such as prenuptial agreement) are free to mutually disregard the terms and do whatever else they want in the future.
 However, in the absence of any such mutual agreement, and in the absence of a determination that the contract is invalid and/or enforceable (for example, if it is found to be unconscionable) then parties’ rights and responsibilities will be controlled by the contract.

 What does someone need to bring with them to a consultation with Chicago prenup agreement attorney?